snehalkadwe/rin2/README.md

 # Notification Management System

-<p align="center">An application that allows users to see special posts as a one-time notification.</p>
+<p align="left">An application that allows users to see special posts as a one-time notification.</p>

 ## Features